The Butter Battle Book: Analysis

 The Butter Battle Book was removed from the shelves of some Canadian public libraries during the Cold War because of the book's controversial position regarding the arms race.
 The book was initially criticized over its dark moral nature being too much for the eyes and minds of children.
 Dr. Seuss himself was unsure if The Butter Battle Book was for adults or children when he approached Random House to have it published.

 An article in the July 27, 1984, issue of the conservative magazine National Review found it plausible that the book was not more popular because of Seuss' promotion of a theme of "moral equivalence", where the difference between the Soviet Union and the United States was equivalent to a disagreement over the proper side on which to butter bread.
 On the other hand, Roger S. Clark, a professor at Rutgers University School of Law, argued in an article in the New York Law School Law Review that The Butter Battle Book stood out to him when it first came out because of its timing and context.
 Further, he noted the fact that Dr. Seuss portrayed an arms race during the time period in which the book was published made Seuss's intentions clear.

 Inspiration

-Dr. Seuss wrote The Butter Battle Book while Ronald Reagan was in office, visioning the potential of nuclear war with Russia.
-Reflecting back on his time in Europe in 1926, he remembered the Ghibellines and Guelphs from northern Italy that fought over their differing opinions on the Pope.
+Dr. Seuss wrote The Butter Battle Book while Ronald Reagan was in office, envisioning the potential of nuclear war with Russia.
+Reflecting back on his time in Europe in 1926, he remembered the Guelphs and Ghibellines from northern Italy that fought over their differing opinions on the Pope.
 Dr. Seuss distinctly recalled one group cutting their apples horizontally while the other cut them vertically.
 This concept of a war based on toast is similar to the war between Lilliput and Blefuscu in Jonathan Swift's 1726 satire Gulliver's Travels, which was nominally based on an argument over the correct end to crack an egg once soft-boiled.